placeholder

 Please note that you will not receive an email or any other notification confirming your housing assignment.
 Why?
 Housing reserves the right to consolidate students or modify assignments at any time.
 Any changes will be reflected in real-time on this page.

-• What housing types are available?
+• What housing types are available to first-year students?

 Expand dropdown

 First year students are eligible to reside Double Rooms in Walton, Putnam, Phelps, Sellers, Wise, and Downing.
+First-year students are not eligible for single rooms during their first year on campus (for the duration of the 2025-2026 year).

 First year students that require a single room for medical reasons must work with the Disability Resource Center as early as possible in order to be granted approval for this room type.